Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Monument Valley

-Drive through a postcard landscape of the American Southwest
+Drive through a postcard landscape of the American Southwest.

 Blue sky over the Monument Valley in Utah

-📍 Google Maps | Phone: (928) 871-6647 | Website | Hours: 24 hours | Entrance: Free, $8 per person for the scenic loop drive
+📍 Google Maps | Phone: (435) 727-5870 | Website | Visitor Center Hours: 8 am – 5 pm Mon-Fri, Closed Sat & Sun | Entrance: $8 per person for the scenic loop drive

 Bears Ears National Monument

-Explore ancestral dwellings at this desert monument
+Explore ancestral dwellings at this desert monument.

 View from the House on Fire Ruins in Utah

-📍 Google Maps | Phone: (435) 587-1500 | Website | Hours: 24 hours | Entrance: $5 day hiking pass per person
+📍 Google Maps | Phone: (435) 587-1500 | Website | Hours: 24 hours | Entrance: Free

 Bears Ears National Monument is one of the densest archaeological sites in Utah.
-Recently designated a national, protected monument under the Obama administration, the politically-charged fights to protect this site are an inseparable part of the monument’s history.
+Recently designated a national, protected monument under the Obama administration, the politically charged fights to protect this site are an inseparable part of the monument’s history.

 Mystic Hot Springs

-Arguably the most popular hot spring in Utah with natural mineral deposit walls
+Arguably the most popular hot spring in Utah with natural mineral deposit walls.

 The author soaking at the Mystic Hot Springs

-📍 Google Maps | Website | Hours: 24 hours | Entrance: $25, adults, $12.50, children
+📍 Google Maps | Website | Hours: 9 am – 10 pm daily (for 2-hour soaking pass) | Entrance: $28.41 adults, $22.73 children under 13

 Arguably the best hot springs in Utah, Mystic Hot Springs is unlike any other springs site in the state.
 Choose from a large communal pool with a natural mineral arch or private soaking bathtubs backdropped by sandstone walls.

 Located in Monroe in middle Utah, Mystic Hot Springs also boasts a campground and hosts summer concerts that can be viewed from the soaking tubs.
-Mystic springs are sure to be your new favorite soaking site in Utah and I cannot recommend them enough!
+Mystic Springs are sure to be your new favorite soaking site in Utah and I cannot recommend them enough!

 Meadow Hot Springs

-Drive down a short dirt road to arrive at a free, open hot spring in the middle of expansive Utah country
+Drive down a short dirt road to arrive at a free, open hot spring in the middle of expansive Utah country.

 View on the way to Meadow Hot Springs